Jobs and Queues Overview

 The priority order for queues can be controlled for file processing.
 Change the Priority of any queue by right-clicking on the queue to change the default setting Normal to High or Low.

 Queues that are inactive or invalid are highlighted in orange.
-Incorrect queues may occur due to incomplete entries or missing profiles.
+Incorrectly configured queues may be highlighted due to incomplete entries or missing profiles.

 The job lists in the lower panes of the window show which jobs are still pending and which have been processed.